 Timing of revenue recognition may differ from the timing of invoicing to customers.
-If customers are invoiced for subscription services in advance of the service period, deferred revenue liabilities, or contract liabilities, or contract liabilities, or contract liabilities, are recorded.
-Deferred revenue liabilities, or contract liabilities, are also recorded when the Company collects payments in advance of performing the services.
-As of December 31, 2021 and 2020, the Company had \$3.8 million and \$3.0 million, respectively, of contract liabilities included within accrued expenses and other current liabilities, and other long-term liabilities on the consolidated balance sheets.
+If customers are invoiced for subscription services in advance of the service period, then deferred revenue is recorded.
+Contract liabilities are also recorded when the Company collects payments in advance of performing the services.
+As of December 31, 2022 and 2021, the Company had \$5.1 million and \$3.8 million, respectively, of contract liabilities which represent our deferred revenue included within accrued expenses and other current liabilities, and \$0.6 million and \$0.1 million, respectively, of contract liabilities on the consolidated balance sheets.